-Table 4: Overview of potential tools providers could use for Component 2: Evaluation of selection processes
+Table 6: Overview of tools for Component 2: Evaluation of selection processes

-Tool type Examples of how tool could be used Specific tools and other resources Self-reports Self-report tools enable aspiring principals to accurately assess their own skills and attributes.
-This can help providers assess if participants have the desired attributes, as well as helping program designers to deliver individualised or targeted content to selected leaders.
-Program providers can utilise the AITSL School Leader Self-Assessment Tool.
-The tool asks individuals to self-assess their skills and activities directly mapped to the Standard.
-If program providers require participants to undertake the self-assessment process at the start of the program, providers can access group level, de-identified data which will help them assess the success of their selection processes.
-The Self-Assessment of Leadership of Teaching and Learning (SALTAL) tool could be modified to collect information on prospective participants and review whether the profiles match the program's desired candidate profiles.
-Survey instruments Surveys could be used to determine whether: participants believe the course was appropriately targeted to them participants felt there was sufficient information for them to assess if the course would be right for them people who did not take the program differ in any way from those who did - and therefore whether the selection processes were effective the application process has effective outreach; for instance, how applicants heard about the program and why they chose to apply.
-The Aspen Institute's Impact of Entrepreneurship Database Program Process Guide offers a service for surveying people who were, and were not, selected into a business development entrepreneur program.
-As it surveys the entire applicant pool, it then compares the changes in program participants to changes in those who did not complete the program.
+Survey instruments Surveys could be used to determine whether: participants believe the course was appropriately targeted to them participants felt there was sufficient information for them to assess if the course would be right for them people who did not take the program differ in any way from those who did, and therefore whether the selection processes were effective the application process has effective outreach; for instance, how applicants heard about the program and why they chose to apply.
+The Aspen Institute's Impact of Entrepreneurship.
+Database Program Process Guide offers a service for surveying people who were, and were not, selected into a business development entrepreneur program.
+It surveys the entire applicant pool and compares the changes in program participants to changes in those who did not complete the program.
 This information could be used to evaluate selection processes (also particular capabilities as well as program design).

-Brown and Chai (2012).
-See page 771 for tool dimensions and items.
-Note that this tool was developed for the New Zealand context.

-Review of best practices

-Examining best practices in program selection can help providers understand the effectiveness of their own processes.
+Review of best practices Examining best practices in participant selection can help providers understand the effectiveness of their own processes.
 The Leadership Screening Fact Sheet outlines the process undertaken to select individuals for the Gwinnett County Public Schools Quality-Plus Leader Academy.
-The process consists of four levels: a credential review, a written exercise, a structured interview and applicant approval.

-The New Leaders for New Schools selection criteria include selection competencies, which allow evaluators to better link outcomes to inputs (including skills, knowledge and dispositions).80

-Innovative principal preparation programs: What works and how we know highlights design elements aligned with seven key features of effective leadership preparation programs including their selection process.

-Preparing School Leaders for a Changing World: Lessons from Exemplary Leadership Development Programs examines eight exemplary principal development programs and identifies a series of factors that contributed to the programs' effectiveness, of which selection process is one.

-Aspiring Principal Preparation (AITSL) draws on best-practice leadership development in education and other sectors to develop key considerations for the design of principal preparation programs, of which selection is one.
+43 The process consists of four levels: a credential review, a written exercise, a structured interview and applicant approval.
+The New Approach to Principal Preparation selection criteria include selection competencies, which allow evaluators to better link outcomes to inputs (including skills, knowledge and dispositions).
+44 Innovative principal preparation programs: What works and how we know highlights design elements aligned with seven key features of effective leadership preparation programs including their selection process.
+45 Preparing School Leaders for a Changing World: Lessons from Exemplary Leadership Development Programs examines eight exemplary principal development programs and identifies a series of factors that contributed to the programs' effectiveness, of which selection is one.
+46 Aspiring Principal Preparation (AITSL) draws on best-practice leadership development in education and other sectors to develop key considerations for the design of principal preparation programs, of which selection is one.
+47 Rubrics Rubrics can be used for various aspects of Component 2, for example to evaluate the desired attributes of program participants, as well as whether attraction and selection processes are high quality and aligned with evidence.

-Rubrics

-Rubrics can be used for various aspects of Component 2, for example to evaluate the desired attributes of program participants, as well as whether attraction and selection processes are high quality and aligned with evidence.

 The Knowledge is Power Program (KIPP) School Leadership Framework and Competency Model is an empirically derived and evidence-based model that outlines the key behaviours exhibited by effective KIPP Leaders.
 The Rainwater Leadership Alliance has adapted the model to create a rubric for selecting school leaders.
-84

-The Wallace Foundation Principal Preparation Self-Assessment Toolkit is a rubric that outlines the indicators of high-quality principal preparation programs.
+48 The Wallace Foundation Principal Preparation Self-Assessment Toolkit is a rubric that outlines the indicators of high-quality principal preparation programs.
 It is designed to be used in assessing an existing program, or guiding the development of a new program.
-It is intended to provide stimulus for discussions between course providers and education systems, focusing on the quality of programs and their continuous improvement.
+49 It is intended to provide stimulus for discussions between course providers and education systems, focusing on the quality of programs and their continuous improvement.
 Rubrics are provided to help assess course content and pedagogy, supervised clinical practice, candidate recruitment and selection, and graduate performance outcomes.

-Cheney et al. (2010), p.
-164.

-Cheney et al. (2010), pp. 160-161.

-Davis and Darling-Hammond (2012), p.
-25.

-Darling-Hammond et al. (2007), pp. 64-66.

-Jensen et al. (2015), p.
-14.

-Cheney et al. (2010), see pp. 169-171 for example rubrics and selection matrices used in multiple programs.

-King (2013b).

-King (2013b), see p.
-8 for candidate selection and recruitment rubrics.
+50

-An in-depth example of a potential evaluation tool: Wallace Foundation Toolkit rubrics
+Using the Wallace Foundation Toolkit rubrics

 The Wallace Foundation's Quality Measures: Principal Preparation Program Self-Assessment Toolkit contains rubrics to assess quality across a variety of evaluation areas.
 While these are developed for a US audience, they can be adapted for the Australian context.
-The rubrics were developed through an extensive literature review of key features of effective school principal preparation programs.
+The rubrics were developed through an extensive literature review of key features of effective school principal preparation programs.51